Hoffman hopes to rebound from Masters at Valero | Golf Channel

 "It's like Luke Donald last week at the Heritage," Hoffman said.
 "It's one of those where you step on the property and feel good.
 Love the hotel, love having the family with me and getting on the first tee.
 The golf course fits my eye."

-Hoffman is a cumulative 43 under par at this event since 2010, a whopping total considering the next-best score over that span is 14 under.
-While he says he still thinks about shots on Nos.
+Hoffman is a cumulative 43 under par at this event since 2010, a whopping total considering the next-best score is minus-14.
+While he says he still thinks about the shots on Nos.
 13 and 15 that ended his title chances during the final round at Augusta National, he's choosing to focus instead on his play earlier in the week that afforded him the opportunity to contend.

 "We go through so much failing on the PGA Tour.
 I can leave it behind.
 I lose way more than I ever win," Hoffman said.
 "Say I played nine bad and 60-something really good at the Masters.
 I'm not going to let the nine bad holes really affect me at all."